Poelkie/optiver-hackdelft-challenge/README.md

 ### Execution protocol specification
 In order to trade, you need to send an order to the exchange (via UDP).
-Every order is acknowledged by the exchange
+Every order is acknowledged by the exchange.

 #### Order message fields